 About Drew Mikuska

 Drew Mikuska (b.
-1994, Chicago, IL) is a film composer, conductor and orchestrator living and working in Los Angeles, CA. With a filmic and musical background from a young age that brought him through child acting in Los Angeles, the Broadway-in-Chicago stages, and many voice recitals, he finally discovered his passion for composition in high school after hearing the score to Hitchcock’s Vertigo by Bernard Herrmann.
+1994, Chicago, IL) is a film composer, conductor, and orchestrator living and working in Los Angeles, CA. With a strong background in film and musical theatre which began at a young age through film acting in Los Angeles and the Broadway-in-Chicago stages, he finally discovered his passion for musical storytelling in high school after hearing the score to Hitchcock’s Vertigo by Bernard Herrmann.

-Over the course of the past three years, aside from independent composition work, Mikuska has also collaborated closely with countless directors in the USC School of Cinematic Arts on over 25 original short film scores – from fully synthetic scoring, to conducting and recording live scoring sessions, to a hybrid of the two.
-He has continued to collaborate on more scoring projects throughout his time during the USC Scoring Program and is very grateful for the many live scoring opportunities this program has provided him.
+Over the past several years, aside from working on many projects for the aforementioned composers, Mikuska has also closely collaborated with countless young directors in Los Angeles and the USC School of Cinematic Arts on over 25 original short film scores – from fully synthetic scoring, to conducting and recording live scoring sessions, to a hybrid of both.
+He has continued to collaborate with many of the directors he met during his time at USC on more scoring projects since graduation.